top of page

 Orcas are categorized into different ecotypes, which include the resident, transient, and offshore populations.
 Each group has unique behaviours, diets, and social structures.

-This area's northern resident killer whales are divided into several clans and pods, each with its own distinct vocal dialect.
+This area's northern resident orcas are divided into several clans and pods, each with its own distinct vocal dialect.
 They are often spotted in the waters near Port McNeil and Telegraph Cove, including the Johnstone Strait.

 These whales primarily feed on Chinook salmon and other fish species.
 The northern resident pods are generally more predictable in their movements as they follow salmon migrations.